OskarBrzeski/ObsidianVault/makepkg.md

 makepkg -s
 ```

-Make a package, install its dependencies and install it to the system:
+Make a package, install its dependencies and install the package:
 ```bash
 makepkg -si
 ```